broadwayinc/skapi-documentation/database/referencing.md

 Note that the "Review.Album.Stardust" `index` uses a `value` of type `number` so you can later retrieve the average rating and total sum of the values.

+## Powerful Ways to Use Reference Records

+1. Discussion board

+   The owner of the reference record has all access to the referencing records.

+   Meaning, the user who uploaded the source of the reference record can have authority to delete the referencing records owned by other users, have access to all access levels referencing records including private records.

+   This is useful when you want to build a discussion board where the owner can remove the comments, let users post private comments to reference owner.

+2. Rating/voting system

+   You can set restrictions on the number of times a record can be referenced, prevent multiple referencing for each users, and restrict the index values of the referencing record.

+   While Skapi database works as schema-less in nature, you can use this characteristic to have more control over how your users can post data to your service.

+3. Sharing private data between limited users

+   If the reference record has a private access group, only the users who have access to the reference record can access the referencing records.